Jump to a section

 Feeling Lonely

-- Remember it's temporary
+- Remember it is temporary

 - Focus on the music and atmosphere